On-line predictive linear regression: Introduction

-In \S\S\ref{sec:MA}--\ref{sec:exchangeability} we consider three alternatives to the Gauss linear model, none of which require that the number of observations should exceed the number of parameters.
-We start from a regression model that has also been widely discussed in the statistical literature (the other of Sampson's \ifnotJOURNAL \citeyear{sampson:1974} \fi \ifJOURNAL \citeyear{sampson:1974local} \fi two regressions); we call it the \emph{MA model} (with MA referring to ``multivariate analysis'').
-This model combines the assumption (\ref{eq:GL1}) with the assumption that $\mathbf{x}_n$ are independent (between themselves and of $\xi_1,\xi_2,\ldots$) and identically distributed normal random vectors.
-Fisher (\citeyear{fisher:1973}, \S IV.3) emphatically defended the use of the Gauss linear model even in the case where the distribution of the explanatory vector is known (with or without parameters).
-There is also a view in the literature that the Gauss linear model and the MA model are ``essentially equivalent'' (for a review of some results in this direction, see \ifJOURNAL \citealt{sampson:1974local}). \fi \ifnotJOURNAL \citealt{sampson:1974}). \fi Our conclusion, however, is similar to Brown's \ifnotJOURNAL (\citeyear{brown:1990}): \fi \ifJOURNAL (\citeyear{brown:1990local}): \fi when the MA model is true, it can be far more useful for prediction; in particular, it can start giving informative prediction intervals long before the number of observations reaches the number of parameters.
+Fisher (\cite{fisher:1973}, Section IV.3) emphatically defended the use of the Gauss linear model even in the case where the distribution of the explanatory vectors is known (with or without parameters).
+There is also a view in the literature that the Gauss linear model and the MVA model are ``essentially equivalent'' (for a review of some results in this direction, see \cite{sampson:1974}).
+Our conclusion, however, is similar to Brown's \cite{brown:1990}: when the MVA model is true, it can be far more useful for prediction; in particular, it can start giving informative prediction intervals long before the number of observations reaches the number of parameters $K$ (or the inverse significance level $1/\epsilon$).

-In \S\ref{sec:exchangeability} we explore regression in what we call the \emph{de Finetti model}: it is only assumed that the sequence of pairs $(\mathbf{x}_n,y_n)$ is IID.
-Despite the non-parametric nature of this model, it also allows one to obtain informative prediction intervals before the number of observations reaches the number of parameters.
-The de Finetti model, however, also has a fundamental limitation: informative prediction intervals become possible only when the number of observations reaches $1/\epsilon$, where $\epsilon$ is the chosen significance level.
-At the end of \S\ref{sec:exchangeability} we consider the combination of the Gauss linear and de Finetti models, which we call the \emph{Gauss--de Finetti linear model}: in addition to (\ref{eq:GL1}) we assume that the explanatory vectors $\mathbf{x}_n$, $n=1,2,\ldots$, are random and IID and that the sequence $\xi_1,\xi_2,\ldots$ is independent of the explanatory vectors.
-This model, however, appears to be of secondary importance.

-The models considered in this paper are shown in figure \ref{fig:models}, with arrows leading from more general to more specific models \ifJOURNAL (although we do not formally define the notion of generality in this paper). \fi \ifnotJOURNAL (formally, a statistical model is more general than another statistical model if the convex hull of the second model is a subset of the convex hull of the first model). \fi For each model we will define a suitable prediction strategy; it is natural to expect that more specific models, when true, will lead to better predictions.
+This paper uses a general method of prediction called conformal prediction.
+The method is reviewed in detail in the monograph \cite{vovk/etal:2005book} and introduced in the work leading up to that monograph.
+For each of the four models in Figure \ref{fig:models} we define a suitable confidence predictor, i.e., a strategy for producing prediction intervals or, more generally, prediction regions.
+For the IID model we follow \cite{vovk/etal:2005book} and for the Gauss linear model we use Fisher's classical confidence predictor.
+The confidence predictors for the MVA and IID--Gauss models are new.